tkotosz/fn-fdk-php/README.md

 });
 ```

 The handler function takes the input that is sent to the function and returns a response.
-By default the input is json which converted to an array and the response is an array which automatically converted to json.
+By default the input is treated as json which automatically converted to an array
+and the response is also an array (or json serializable object) which automatically converted to json.
 Using the FDK you don't have to worry about reading the http request or sending back the response.
 The FDK let's you focus on your function logic and not the mechanics.

 Now run it!